Namibnat/yrap_android/README.md

 ## Overview

+**This project was one I was working on while learning Kotlin.
+For the time being, I've put that on hold, but I'm sure I'll pick it up in the future again**.

 This project aims to combine a simple implementation of GTD, along with an approach to mastering routines.

 ## Projects